clulab/processors/docs/metal-srl.md

 Similar to most works on SRL, we decompose the SRL task into two subtasks: (a) identifying verbal and nominal predicates in a given sentence, and (b) identifying arguments for each predicate.
 As discussed in the previous section, we observed that the predicate identification subtask trains well in a MTL setting.
 However, the second subtask, argument identification, did not train well in a joint setting.
 For this reason, we trained it separately, independently of all other tasks.

-As a reminder, our SRL data is formatted as follows:
+Our SRL data for argument identification follows the Metal Full format:

 ```
-A       O       DT      O       O       O       O
+A       DT      O       O       1       O       2       O       6
-record  B-P     NN      O       O       A1      O
+record  NN      O       O       1       A1      2       O       6
-date    B-P     NN      O       A1      O       A1
+date    NN      O       A1      1       O       2       A1      6
-has     O       VBZ     O       O       O       O
+has     VBZ     O       O       1       O       2       O       6
-n't     O       RB      O       O       O       AM-NEG
+n't     RB      O       O       1       O       2       AM-NEG  6
-been    O       VBN     O       O       O       O
+been    VBN     O       O       1       O       2       O       6
-set     B-P     VBN     O       O       O       O
+set     VBN     O       O       1       O       2       O       6
-.
-O       .
-O       O       O       O
+.       .
+O       O       1       O       2       O       6
 ...
 ```
-where column 3 contains POS tags, column 4 contains NER labels produced by our `Metal` NER model, and the remaining columns contain the argument labels for each predicate.
-For example, because the above sentence has three predicates, there are three additional columns for argument labels, where column 5 contains the arguments for "record", column 6 contains the arguments for "date", and column 7 contains the arguments for "set".
+Please see the File Formats section for details on this format.

 The [configuration file](https://github.com/clulab/processors/blob/master/main/src/main/resources/org/clulab/mtl-en-srla.conf) to train the identification of SRL arguments is the following: